aosabook/500lines/flow-shop/chapter.md

                                    data[perm[0]][mach-1])
 ```

-We then proceed to add all of the tasks for the remaining jobs.
+We then add all the tasks for the remaining jobs.
 The first task in a job will always start as soon as the first task in the previous job completes.
-For the remaining tasks, we schedule the job as early as possible -- the maximum between the completion of the previous task in the same job versus the completion of the previous task on the same machine.
+For the remaining tasks, we schedule the job as early as possible: the maximum out of the completion time of the previous task in the same job and the completion time of the previous task on the same machine.

 ```python
     # Assign the remaining jobs